 Organizations need their people to learn how to harness GAI technology.
 But savvy leaders should also recognize that they cannot risk intellectual property, client agreements, reputations, data leaks or cybersecurity breaches to achieve this end.
 That’s why they must consider a GAI training strategy and policy for their organization.

 The ideal GAI training should cover understanding the GAI landscape, best practices for using AI tools for business communications, and hands-on activities to instill learning and adoption quickly.
-At least those are our views at Curious Public and how we’ve created our training program, AI Best Practices for Communications.
+At least those are our views at Curious Public and how we’ve created our training program, AI Best Practices for Communicators.

 If you lead an organization, you must ensure it can succeed in your absence.
 That means identifying your future leaders and helping them grow the skills they need.
 No matter what your organization’s economic situation is today, your future success depends on it.